-For example, a couple who believes that divorce is against the will of God will be better suited with a counselor who shares in the same viewpoint.
+For example, a couple who believes that divorce is against the will of God will be better suited to choose a counselor who shares the same viewpoint.
 Otherwise, the couple might think, whether apparent or otherwise, that the counselor does not share in their mutual objective in counseling.

 5. More about solutions and less about the money

-When choosing a marriage counselor, try to assess if he or she is more concerned about the solution and outcome than on the money to be earned.
+When choosing a marriage counselor, try to assess whether they are more concerned about the solution and outcome than on the money to be earned.

 This should be one of the non-negotiable factors when you are thinking about what to look for in a marriage therapist.